 - Be comfortable enough to interview or focus at work.
 The advice blog Corporette emphasizes that “if you’re more confident and feel more professional in” clothes that differ from a standard interview outfit (such as a skirt suit), then “this may be the time to deviate from the norm” by wearing pants or a jacket that help you feel comfortable and confident.

 - Find mentors and advocates in leadership roles who have your back and can speak to your competence and skills.

 - Determine for yourself what your comfort level is for openly challenging the status quo (or not).

 - Exercise your best judgment when it comes to choosing clothing or making other decisions about your appearance for an interview or the workplace.
 Ask A Manager’s Alison Green shares in her advice about personal appearance that what matters most is looking “polished and professional”—whether that means wearing makeup or not, conforming to gender standards or not, or other considerations.

 - Familiarize yourself with different kinds of professional dress to help sharpen your eye for what is casual and professional.
 These Pinterest boards for “dressy” casual, business casual, and business professional are great places to start.

+Be sure to stop by the Professional Attire Fair to pick out a free Outfit for the upcoming Winter Career and Internship Fair.
 If you have questions about professional dress or finding the right style fit for you, your career advisor here at DU can work with you to evaluate your priorities, comfort, or build your skills in identifying different types of workplace attire.